Martian Manhunter: The New 52 (2011–2016)

 J'onn's new origin is revealed in vol. 4 of Martian Manhunter (2015–2016).
 When he lived there, Mars was originally a living, thriving world millions of years ago.
 After received a psychic warning, a young J'onn was recruited along with others by the Martian government to investigate a potential threat.
-He was eventually betrayed by fellow again Ma'alefa'ak, who murdered all of the subjects except J'onn.
+He was eventually betrayed by Ma'alefa'ak, who murdered all of the subjects except J'onn.
 He was then subjected to a magic blood ritual that gave him his powers.
 After escaping, he began to hunt down Ma'alefa'ak, only to discover a monster which was the cause of the psychic warning.
 The monster, taking the shape of J'onn J'onzz's son, revealed that it was the physical manifestation of Mars, saying that it needed help, only to believe that the Martians were unworthy of life.
 As a result, Mars and all of its inhabitants died and J'onn was sent to Earth.
 Before he landed, he split himself into multiply identities that would not reunite until millions of years later but with no memories of his origins.

 Martian Manhunter seemingly died while trying to stop a series of bombings.
 However, it was revealed that there were still pieces of him that lived on after he landed on Earth, and they began to bring him back together.
 After being teleported to an alternate Mars, Ma'alefa'ak, revealed to be another construct of J'onn's memories, plans to use them in another ritual to bring back the actual Mars with himself as its ruler.
-After this plan was foiled, J'onn was later revived with all of the remaining constructs merging back with him, finally coming to accept that he truly is the last Martian.
+After this plan was foiled, J'onn is revived with all of the remaining constructs merging back with him, finally coming to accept that he truly is the last Martian.

 DC Rebirth (2016–present)

-Prior to the events of Dark Nights: Metal, J’onn had left for Thanagar looking for Nth metal.
-After freeing an imprisoned Mister Terrific, Green Lantern, and Plastic Man, three Dark Knights appeared and used Thanagar's Phoenix Cannon to fire Plastic Man at Earth's core, causing a chain reaction that will drag everything into the Dark Multiverse.
-He was imprisoned by the Dark Knights along with other heroes but was rescued by Wonder Woman to help battle the forces of Barbatos.
-The heroes won, but at the cost of the destruction of the Source Wall.
+Prior to the events of Dark Nights: Metal, Martian Manhunter leaves Thanagar looking for Nth Metal.
+After freeing an imprisoned Mister Terrific, Green Lantern, and Plastic Man, three Dark Knights appear and use Thanagar's Phoenix Cannon to fire Plastic Man at Earth's core, causing a chain reaction that will drag everything into the Dark Multiverse.
+He is imprisoned by the Dark Knights along with other heroes before being rescued by Wonder Woman.
 Following the conclusion of No Justice, he rejoins the Justice League as its new chairman.